joergen7/cuneiform-doc/setup_inmem.rst

 ----------------------------

 A prerequisite for running Cuneiform in-memory is the existence of a temporary file system.
-Most Linux distributions come with such a RAM file system already set up by default.
+Most Linux distributions come with such a temporary file system already set up by default.
 The mount point of this default temporary disk is ``/dev/shm``.
 You can verify its existence by entering in a command line terminal::